Lexington Barbecue Festival

 The Lexington Barbecue Festival is a one-day food festival held each October in Lexington, North Carolina, the "Barbecue Capital of the World."
 Each year it attracts as many as 200,000 visitors to the uptown Lexington area to sample the different foods from up to 20 different area restaurants, dozens of visiting food vendors, and hundreds of other vendors.

 The annual event is listed in the book 1000 Places to See in the USA & Canada Before-You-Die, a part of the series based on the best-selling 1,000 Places to See Before You Die.
 In 2012, the U.S. News & World Report ranked Lexington as #4 on its list of the best cities for barbecue.

-The 2025 festival will be held on October 25.
+The 2026 festival is planned to be held on October 24.